gravitational/teleport/docs/4.3/kubernetes_ssh.md

         - root
       # list of Kubernetes groups this Github team is allowed to connect to
       kubernetes_groups: ["system:masters"]
+      # Optional: If not set users will imperonsate themseleves.
+      # impersonate a kubernetes user with IAM prefix
+      kubernetes_users: ['IAM#barent', 'IAM#jane']

 ```
 To obtain client ID and client secret from Github, please follow [Github documentation](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) on how to create and register an OAuth app.
 Be sure to set the "Authorization callback URL" to the same value as redirect_url in the resource spec.